nebnamwen/buttonbox_c/README.txt

                layouts to work since both values must be positive (a way to specify negative intervals may be added later)

+              (when defining multiple keyboards, a layout value of 0x00 means to use the same layout as the previous keyboard section)

        examples:
           0x12 -- as close as we can get to a piano keyboard, and also similar to the arrangement of frets on a harpejji